Way too quiet around here lately, so I'll post about my latest adventure and hope that you will all do the same...

 Day Walks Near Tokyo seemed like a bargain.
 It was in English and told about interesting places to visit.
 There are three levels of walks, they are all relatively close, there were detailed directions about how to get to the starting point on public transportation, and best of all, it seemed to tell about some of the signs along the trails and what they said (it drives me CRAZY not to be able to read the signs at the touristy places we visit).
 Since it was another bright, sunny day (my lesson plans are done and papers are graded – woohoo!!!), I decided I was going to pick one and go.
 Josh had put off his work so we had to do some math in the morning.
 That made for a later start than I had hoped, so I chose to take the walk closest to home.

-er dropping Josh and my car off at the Auto Hobby Shop (he was going to change my oil and hoped to con some other people into paying him to do stuff for them), I walked to the train station.
-After about 20 minutes, I arrived at the Muira-kaigan stop.
-Leaving the train station, I saw some beautiful cherry trees in bloom.
+The book promised “rugged coastline and sea views, Cape Tsurugi Lighthouse, caves, and seaweed cultivation.”
+It also said that it was an easy walk that could be done in about 3 hours.
+So after dropping Josh and my car off at the Auto Hobby Shop (he was going to change my oil and hoped to con some other people into paying him to do stuff for them), I walked to the train station.
+After about 20 minutes, I arrived at the

 My handy-dandy guide book told me exactly which bus to take and it was sitting there, waiting to whisk me away.
 I had never ridden a Japanese bus before but that was addressed in the book too…get on in the middle, take a little ticket thingy, listen carefully for your stop, get off in the front after paying for your fare.
 I got on, saw the machine that was supposed to give me a ticket, and couldn’t figure out how to make it spit one out.
 I stepped aside to watch what the lady behind me did, but she was no help because she just slid her bus pass through the machine.
 No one else got on, so I was out of luck.
 Ticketless, I found a seat and the bus took off.

 At the next stop I got up to pay and slid my money into the machine.
 I put in a 1000 yen bill (about $10) figuring that it would spit out my change and I could be on my way.
 It spit out 1000 yen in coins.
 Hmmm…okay.
 I looked at the little electronic fare board and decided that since I got on at the beginning I would pay the largest amount it listed.
 Dropping in 250 yen, I asked the driver if this was the Kobama stop.
 He replied with several sentences of Japanese – none of which I understood.
 I tried again…pointing to the sign which was in Japanese and asked “Kobama?”
 More Japanese – but I gathered that this was not Kobama.
-Oh well…I had already paid and figured I cou
+Oh well…I had already paid and figured I could at least walk back to the last stop and walk along the beach because the book said I could take the road or walk on the sand (the road didn’t seem to lead to Kobama like the book said, and I figured it would be easiest to find a lighthouse by walking along the

 At several points it seemed I would have to turn around and go back, but there would always be some way to continue.
 Once there was a rope tied to the top of a hill and that helped me climb to the next section.
 Another time, I was having trouble and had to throw my backpack up so I could climb better.
 Still having trouble, I probably would have turned back, but I couldn’t reach my backpack so I had to get up there.
 It was all pretty comical!

-After about an hour and a half of rock climbing and beach walking, I was getting pretty sick of it, but the alternative to forging ahead was going back across all those darn rocks…not a pleasant thought.
+but the alternative to forging ahead was going back across all those darn rocks…not a pleasant thought.
 Suddenly there was a little sign with an arrow.
 I have no idea what it said, but it cracked me up because it was so out of place in the middle of nowhere.
-Apparently it said that I was almost to some sort of civilization because after rounding that corner there was a little cove with houses and STAIRS up to a road!!!
-I was so happy, I had to stop and take a picture of my accomplishments.
+Apparently it said that I was almost to some sort of civilization because after rounding that corner there was a little cove

 The path led through a little town with some stereotypical Japanese houses…the kind I always imagined were everywhere in Japan.
-There were actual paths and roads, for which I was grateful, and after another half hour of walking through fields and woods, wondering if I was trespassing on private property, I came out into a clearing and saw the lighthouse.
-The view from up there was beautiful – well worth the climb!
+There were actual paths and roads, for which I was grateful, and after another half hour of walking through fields and

 So basically, I didn’t follow the path in the book at all, but I started and ended in the same place as they did.
 It was worth it, but after all of that, I’m kind of hoping that it is rainy next weekend so I can just stay home in my pjs. :)